Monday – Thursday | 10 AM – 9 PM

 You can call 248.524.3542 or come to the Technology Center to book a room at the Library.
 The Library has one conference room (capacity 12) and one meeting room (capacity 75) available for civic, educational or non profit groups.
 Troy–based groups can register for a room up to a month in advance.
 Non-Troy based groups can register up to one week in advance.
 To see our entire meeting room policy, click here.

-Yes.
+Starting February 1, 2015 TPL will no longer be proctoring exams.
 There is a non-refundable exam proctoring fee is $20 for Troy residents and $30 for all others, to be paid in advance of scheduling the exam.
 To schedule a proctored exam, click here.
 Proctoring requests must be submitted a minimum of 7 business days prior to the desired examination date, and exams will not be proctored until the student has received confirmation by email or phone.
 If you have questions, please call 248.524.3542.

 From December through April, the Library has printed copies of many of the most popular tax forms.
 All other times, Library staff can print out copies of any tax form for .10 cents a page.